 They’re a small part of the market

 Why is there so little information or competing lender offers on construction loans online?
-For starters, those loans represent only a very small percentage of home loans.
+For starters, these loans represent only a very small percentage of home loans.
 Plus, they’re a bigger risk.
 Hence, such financing isn’t the type of thing lenders aggressively market online; you have to hit the streets for it.
 Regional banks and credit unions are typically the best sources.

 Without impeccable credit or a strong existing lender relationship, you may be challenged to find an affordable construction loan in today’s lending climate, though a booming local housing market and substantial family income tend to grease approvals.